 The total amount of revenue earned from your campaign.

 This section includes a list of the URLs that were clicked the most in the campaign, as well as a link to your Click Map.

 How your campaign performance compares to that of your peers.
 Learn more about campaign benchmarking.

 The percentage of successfully delivered campaigns that registered as an open.
 We also show the average open rate for your audience.
 If your report includes campaign benchmarking, this information will appear there instead.

 - Click rate

-Number of recipients that opened this campaign any number of times.
+The number of recipients who opened this campaign any number of times.

-Number of recipients that clicked any tracked link any number of times in this campaign.
+The number of recipients who clicked any tracked link any number of times in this campaign.

-Number of recipients that registered as a hard or soft bounce.
+The number of recipients who registered as a hard or soft bounce.

-Number of contacts who opted out of your emails using the unsubscribe link in this campaign.
+The number of recipients who opted out of your emails using the unsubscribe link in this campaign.